unitedastronomer/E1-572G-Hackintosh/README.md

 ### What's not working?

 - AirDrop, and other Airport related features.
-	- This laptop has a mPCIe slot, if you need these features, replace to **BCM94360HMB** and stay on Big Sur — as some airport features does not properly work on this card since Monterey.
+	- If you need these features, replace to **BCM94360HMB** (this laptop has mPCIe) and stay on Big Sur — most airport features does not properly work on this card starting Monterey.
 - DRM
 	- Broken on any non-mac Intel iGPUs.
 Workaround is to use  chromium-based browsers or Firefox.
 - Bluetooth (on macOS Monterey and newer)
 	- Apple rewrote the macOS' Bluetooth stack in Monterey.  `Ath3KBT.kext` has been abandoned by its author, and thus was not updated to accomodate those changes.
+	- If you need this, use USB Bluetooth dongle with Broadcom/CSR chip such as ASUS BT400 and TP Link UB400.
 - Lid Wake (from sleep)
 	- Requires keyboard intervention.
+- USB Wake
+	- Wake from USB keyboard does not work due to 06D Patch.
 - Fan reading
 	- VirtualSMC does not support fan reading on ENE ECs.
 - Hibernation[.](https://github.com/acidanthera/bugtracker/issues/386#issuecomment-503042790)